fiberplane/fpx/client-library/README.md

 # Mizu Client

-This is a client library that will send telemetry data to the Mizu server (in `../api`).
+This is a client library that will send telemetry data to the *local* Mizu server.

-Note that it monkey-patches `console.*` functions to send logs to the Mizu server.

-So, any time you use a `console.log`, `console.error`, etc., in your app, we will send that data to Mizu!
+Note that it monkey-patches `console.*` functions to send logs to the Mizu server, so any time you use a `console.log`, `console.error`, etc., in your app, we will send that data to Mizu!

 This readme takes you through:

 - Creating a Hono Project
-- Adding the mizu "client library"
+- Installing the mizu client library
 - Configuring your project to use mizu
+- Launching the mizu UI

 ## Create a Hono project